nqpz/indirectassassin/README.txt

 ### With Cabal

-Note that, if you have installed the Haskell Platform, you can just run
+Note that, if you have installed the Haskell Platform prior to downloading this program, you can just run

     cabal install indirectassassin